Kin The Know

 As you're probably aware, breastfeeding can be one of the most beautiful parts of life with a new baby.
 It offers precious time to bond with your little one in those early months after pregnancy, as well as providing important nutrition as they grow and develop.

 Unfortunately, breastfeeding is not always easy.
-Breastfeeding problems are normal, so you're not alone if you're finding it tough.
+Breastfeeding problems are normal (which is why we created our Breastfeeding Essentials set), so you're not alone if you're finding it tough.

 It can be time-consuming and even frustrating for many new mums, especially if your milk supply isn't keeping up with your little one's growing appetite (or you're suffering from the dreaded mastitis).